dakinwerneburg/CoinGame/README.md

 # CoinGame

 This was my first Java game with graphics.
-It used the Java AWT and Swing Libraries and introduced me to event handling, and concurrency and Runnables.
+It used the Java AWT and Swing libraries and introduced me to event handling, and concurrency.

 ![coinflipgame](coinTossDemo.gif)